Skin school, Acne, Anti-aging, Skincare

 Notable ingredients include Cordyceps sinensis extract, a mushroom with anti-inflammatory, skin-brightening, and anti-aging properties.

-I’m From Mugwort Sheet Mask, the ultimate savior for dry skin.
-It has ten essential ingredients, with Mugwort as its main ingredient, making it a soothing mask that will result in hydrated and relaxed skin.
+I’m From Mugwort Sheet Mask, the ultimate savior for the tretinoin purge.
+It has ten essential ingredients, with Mugwort as its main ingredient.
+This soothing mask will calm, hydrate, and relax the skin.

 Artemisia Princeps Extract, Butylene Glycol, Glycerin, Methylpropanediol, Cordyceps Sinensis Extract, 1,2-Hexanediol, Caprylyl Glycol, Allantoin, Zanthoxylum Piperitum Fruit Extract, Usnea Barbata (Lichen) Extract, Dipotassium Glycyrrhizate, Panthenol, Pulsatilla Koreana Extract, Carbomer, Arginine.